tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS versions.
 Therefore, less information identifying the DTLS client, such as the client certificate, is available to an on-path adversary.

-#  Changes to DTLS 1.2
+#  Changes since DTLS 1.2

-Since TLS 1.3 introduces a large number of changes to TLS 1.2, the list of changes from DTLS 1.2 to DTLS 1.3 is equally large.
+Since TLS 1.3 introduces a large number of changes with respect to TLS 1.2, the list of changes from DTLS 1.2 to DTLS 1.3 is equally large.
 For this reason this section focuses on the most important changes only.